cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * Global: encompasses the entire program.
 Global variables are generally accessible from anywhere in the program.
 * Main: encompasses the main program body.
 The main program body generally consists of all code outside user-defined functions.
 * Local: encompasses a single user-defined function.
 Function parameters are also local to their function.
 * Code block: encompasses a single body of statement, e.g., body of a while loop, a branch of the else statement, or an explicitly marked code block.
-If a code block contains nested code blocks, the scope of the outer block includes all inner blocks.
+If a code block contains nested code block(s), variables from an outer block are available in the inner block(s).

 ## Implicit variables

-Implicit variables are only supported in the [`relaxed` syntax](SYNTAX.markdown#syntax-modes) , and are created when first encountered in the code.
+Implicit variables are only supported in the [`relaxed` syntax](SYNTAX-0-BASICS.markdown#syntax-modes) , and are created when first encountered in the code.
 The kind and scope of the variable is determined by the name of the variable:

-* **Linked variables**: if the variable name corresponds to a known linked block, it is automatically regarded as a linked variable referring to that block, and its scope is global (e.g., `cell1` or `switch2`).
+* **Linked variables**: if the variable name corresponds to a known linked block (e.g., `cell1` or `switch2`), it is automatically regarded as a linked variable referring to that block, and its scope is global.
 To use a linked block not recognized by Mindcode (e.g., a block provided by a mod extension), an explicit declaration is required.
-* **External variables**: if the variable name starts with the `$` prefix, the variable is external, residing in a common external memory pool (a _heap_).
-Scope of external variables is global (e.g., `$Total`).
+* **External variables**: if the variable name starts with the `$` prefix (e.g., `$Total`), the variable is external, residing in a common external memory pool (a _heap_).
+Scope of external variables is global.
 See [Heap](#heap) for information on heap declaration.
-* **Global variables**: if the variable name doesn't contain lowercase characters, it is a regular variable in the global scope (e.g., `COUNT`).
+* **Global variables**: if the variable name doesn't contain lowercase characters (e.g., `COUNT`), it is a regular variable in the global scope.
-* **Main/local variables**: if the variable name contains at least one lowercase character, it is a regular variable in either the main (if used outside a function) or local (if used within a function) scope (e.g., `unitType`).
+* **Main/local variables**: if the variable name contains at least one lowercase character (e.g., `unitType`), it is a regular variable in either the main (if used outside a function) or local (if used within a function) scope.

 An example code using implicit variables: